aliceC119/Mendelsohnn/README.md

 # Deployment

-+ A gitpod-full-template was used for creating this project.
 + The site was deployed to GitHub pages.
+The steps to deploy are as follows:

+   - In the GitHub repository, select a repository template from Code Instituate, then navigate to the Settings tab From the source section drop-down menu, select the Pages then choose a Main branch from the Source.

+   - Once the Main Branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+The live link can be found here - https://alicec119.github.io/Mendelsohnn/contact.html

 # Credits

-+ The code to make the navigation bar is taken from the source code of Love Running Project
++ The code to make the navigation bar was taken from the source code of Love Running Project
-+ The code to create the navigation sidebar is inspired by https://youtu.be/U8smiWQ8Seg
++ The code to create the navigation sidebar was inspired and taken by https://youtu.be/U8smiWQ8Seg
 + The code to make the favicon and the cover text were taken by the Love Running Project.

-+ The idea of using the navigation sidebar is inspired by https://kunstsammlungen-museen.augsburg.de/mozarthaus
++ The idea of using the navigation sidebar was inspired by https://kunstsammlungen-museen.augsburg.de/mozarthaus
-+ The idea of making scroll down pages is inspired by https://schumann-haus-duesseldorf.de/
++ The idea of making scroll down pages was inspired by https://schumann-haus-duesseldorf.de/

-+ The code to make responsive image and text was inspired by https://www.youtube.com/watch?v=lgX38fNbxmw
++ The code to make responsive image and text was inspired and taken by https://www.youtube.com/watch?v=lgX38fNbxmw

-+ The code to make the contact form are inspired by the Love Running Project and https://youtu.be/-HeadgoqJ7A?si=pGrnVJ1I_OX6QWK1
++ The code to make the contact form were inspired and taken by the Love Running Project and https://youtu.be/-HeadgoqJ7A?si=pGrnVJ1I_OX6QWK1

 + The code to make the read more button was taken by https://www.w3schools.com/howto/howto_js_read_more.asp